Skip to Content

 Address: P.za della Signoria, 50122 Firenze FI

-Visitors can explore its many rooms and courtyards, admire its gorgeous interiors, and even climb up to the top of its famous bell tower for some incredible views over the city.
+Visitors can explore its many rooms and courtyards, admire its gorgeous interiors, and even climb up to the top of its famous bell tower for incredible views over the city.

-On a tour of the Palazzo Vecchio, you’ll find famous works of art like Michelangelo’s “Pietà”, as well as the incredible Salone dei Cinquecento, a huge room adorned with beautiful frescoes that are worth checking out.
-The famous “Adam and Eve” sculptures by Leonardo da Vinci can also be found within the palazzo, along with many other fascinating pieces and works of art.
+On a tour of the Palazzo Vecchio, you’ll find famous works of art like Michelangelo’s “Piet,” and the incredible Salone dei Cinquecento, a vast room adorned with beautiful frescoes that are worth checking out.

 7. Palazzo Pitti